jallanxjallan/onemanairforce/adaptation/synopsis/muharto_on_merapi.md

 title: Muharto On Merapi
 date: 15 October 1988
 status: ok
+synopsis: Cameron accompanies Muharto to a village on the upper slopes of the Merapi volcano to meet Muhartos spiritual advisor.
 ---
 Cameron accompanies Muharto to a village on the upper slopes of the Merapi volcano to meet Muhartos spiritual advisor, Mbah Maridjan.
 The